datalad-handbook/book/docs/beyond_basics/101-181-metalad.rst

 If writing JSON objects by hand sounds cumbersome, it indeed is.
 To automate metadata extraction or generation, MetaLad can use extractors to do the job.
 A few built-in extractors are already shipped with it, for example ``annex`` (reporting on information :term:`git-annex` provides about datasets or files), or ``studyminimeta`` (a `metadata schema for archived studies <https://github.com/christian-monch/datalad-metalad/blob/nf-archived_study_metadata/tools/archive_metadata_validator/docs/source/archived-study-metadata-handbook.rst>`_).
-Once an extractor of choice is found, the :command:`datalad meta-extract` command can do its job:
+Once an extractor of choice is found, the :dlcmd:`meta-extract` command can do its job:

 .. runrecord:: _examples/DL-101-181-108
    :language: console